-The history of Mino Yaki goes back some 1,300 years.
-The techniques of making a Sueki ware were introduced from Korea and then in the 10th century, an ash glaze called shirashi started to be used.
-This simply amounted to the glazing of the Sue ware with the glaze.
-It was about this time that the number of kilns increased and a production center for this ware became established.
+The history of Mino Yaki goes back over 1,300 years.
+The techniques for creating Sueki (unglazed wares) were introduced from Korea, and in the 10th century, an ash glaze called shirashi came into use.
+This amounted to simply glazing the Sueki ware with glaze.
+At this time, the number of kilns increased and a production center for Mino Yaki was established.

-From the end of the 16th and into the 17th century, pieces reflecting the taste of tea exponents were made as the ceremonial drinking of tea became more popular.
+From the late 16th century and into the 17th, pieces reflecting the taste of tea aficionados started being created as Japanese tea ceremony became more popular.

-In all, there are 15 different types of Mino Yaki which have officially been designated as a Traditional Craft.
-Of these, Shino, Kizeto, Oribe and Setoguro have a carefully controlled coloring, while the pale color of the clay and the glaze are so well balanced.
-Today, they are making of various pieces of tableware, tea bowls, vases and ornaments.
+In all, there are 15 different types of Mino Yaki, which has officially been designated as a Traditional Craft.
+Among them, shino, kizeto, oribe and setoguro have carefully controlled coloring, while the pale color of the clay and the glaze are perfectly balanced.
+Today, Mino Yaki includes tableware, tea bowls, vases and ornaments.

-There are fifteen types of Mino yaki designated as traditional crafts.
-Among these, Shino, Kizeto, Oribe, Setoguro, and others are valued for their use of color, with pale colors, soft textures and overglaze, and well-balanced designs.
+There are 15 types of Mino yaki designated as traditional crafts.
+Among these, shino, kizeto, oribe, setoguro and others are valued for their use of pale colors, soft textures and overglaze, and well-balanced designs.

 How to make